dharanishkc/one-credit-demo/README.md

-This is a demo git repo for one credit demo
+This is a demo git repo for one credit demo.
+This line is for testing git pull